mem48/geocompr/main.md

 One `sfg` object contains only a single simple feature geometry.
 A simple feature collection (`sfc`) is a list of `sfg` objects with information about a coordinate reference system.
-The `st_sfc()` function can be used to create `sfc` objects.
-For example, we want to collect two simple features of a point type:
+The `st_sfc()` function can be used to create `sfc` objects, as illustrated in the code below, which combines two simple features of a point type into a single feature:

 ```r